hapax/hapax.github.io/assets/teaching.md

 This is not be a proof, but it does give a convincing numerical demonstration both of convergence and continuity.

-Another question is why we bother *adding* the triangles iteratively.
+Another question is why we bother *adding* the triangles.
 Why don't we just take the limit of small, jagged triangles?
 This will have kinks at the same places.